Women’s Sensuality Salons

 A weekend of ceremony, self-love and sisterhood

-Arrival is Friday eve May 26 for dinner and a sharing circle.
-Our journey Saturday will include yoga, breath work, sacraments, sound baths, expression circles, dance and ritual.
+Arrival is Friday April 12 at 3 pm for an earth-feeding ritual and sharing circle.
+Our journey Saturday will include yoga, breath work, sacraments, sound baths, expression circles, dance and somatic meditations.
 On Sunday, we will have a yummy pot luck breakfast, followed by an integration circle and the day will be loosely structured for connecting with each other and basking in nature.

 Specific location & other logistics given upon registration

-Free Support Group for Mothers of Daughters in
+Free Support Group for Mothers of Daughters of

 Sometimes the suffering that comes from watching someone you love suffer is worse than having to go through it yourself.
 I once said to my daughter, “ I wish I could take this for you.”
 Learning to love and let go, to have an open heart and at the same time, have boundaries, has been one of the biggest challenges of my life.
 One I’ve had to navigate, for the most part, alone.
 Although there were support groups for survivors of abuse, there weren’t groups (at least not that I could find) for mothers who had to feel the pain from the sidelines.